This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Dehydration.
 A dehydrated dog won’t have enough blood volume to circulate adequate oxygen.
 This can cause the breathing rate to increase.

-When Should You Contact A Vet?
+When Should You Contact A Vet About Your Dog’s Breathing Rate While Sleeping?

 If your dog’s fast breathing is occasional and returns to normal within 5-10 minutes, then it’s probably nothing to worry about.
-Continuous or frequent fast breathing while sleeping should always be investigated by a vet though.
+Continuous or frequent fast breathing while sleeping should always be investigated by a veterinarian though.

 • Breathing seems difficult or uncomfortable